TCollins81/New-Order-Envy/README.md

 1. Functionality of the search engine to work properly.

-2. To be able to return the top three most relevant items from search.
+2. To be able to return the specific image of the entree from search.

 ##MILESTONE 1: